 Selecting a practice and a vision therapy specialist for you and your family is a personal and important decision.
 Not all optometrists provide in-depth testing for developmental and functional vision system deficiencies and conduct relevant treatment, including vision therapy.

 Vision therapy optometrists who provide vision therapy services also have varying credentials and competencies.
-At the Optometry Center for Vision Therapy, all our doctors are Fellows of the College of Optometrists in Vision Development (FCVOD) and our practice makes up 4 of the 15 doctors in the state of Texas with this distinction.
+At the Optometry Center for Vision Therapy, our doctors are highly credentialed, experienced and have the unique competencies to apply OCVT best practice vision therapy methodologies.

 What is a Vision Therapist?